 \section{Introduction}

-In recent years, the computational paradigm for large-scale machine learning and data analytics has started to move towards massively large distributed systems, comprising individually small and unreliable computational nodes (low-end, commodity hardware).
-Specifically, modern distributed systems like Apache Spark \cite{apache_spark} and computational primitives like MapReduce \cite{mapreduce} have gained significant traction, as they enable the execution of production-scale tasks on data sizes of the order of terabytes.
-The backbone of these large and complex platforms consists of three functional layers: (i) a computational layer; (ii) a communication layer (to move data around the system as needed); and (iii) a storage layer.
-In order to develop and deploy sophisticated solutions and tackle large-scale problems in machine learning, science, engineering, and commerce, it is important to understand and optimize novel and complex trade-offs across the multiple dimensions of computation, communication, storage, and the accuracy of results.
-Moreover, given the individually unpredictable nature of the computational nodes in these systems, we are faced with the challenge of securing fast and high-quality algorithmic results in the face of uncertainty.
-This, coupled with the high level of complexity and heterogeneity of the component hardware, introduces significant {\it delays} that represent a key bottleneck to attaining the promised speed-ups of these large systems.
+In recent years, the computational paradigm for large-scale machine learning and data analytics has shifted towards massively large distributed systems, comprising individually small and unreliable computational nodes (low-end, commodity hardware).
+Specifically, modern distributed systems like Apache Spark \cite{apache_spark} and computational primitives like MapReduce \cite{mapreduce} have gained significant traction, as they enable the execution of production-scale tasks on data sizes of the order of petabytes.
+However, it is observed that the performance of a modern distributed system is significantly affected by anomalous system behavior and bottlenecks \cite{40801}, i.e., a form of ``system noise".
+Given the individually unpredictable nature of the nodes in these systems, we are faced with the challenge of securing fast and high-quality algorithmic results in the face of uncertainty.